-- 1.1.1 This Request for Proposals ("RFP") is an invitation from the Corporation of the Council of Ministers of Education, Canada ("CCMEC"), on behalf of the ministers of education ("Ministers") of each Canadian province and territory to prospective Proponents to submit Proposals for "Editorial Services for Odyssey Language Assistant Training Tools and Resources" (the "Project"). - 1.1.2 CCMEC is the legal arm of the Council of Ministers of Education, Canada ("CMEC").
+- 1.1.1 This Request for Proposals ("RFP") is an invitation from The Corporation of the Council of Ministers of Education, Canada ("CCMEC"), on behalf of the ministers of education ("Ministers") of each Canadian province and territory to prospective Proponents to submit Proposals for services in respect of Enhancing Assessment and Recognition Practices in Teacher Certification across Participating Provinces and Territories (the "Project"). - 1.1.2 CCMEC is the legal arm of the Council of Ministers of Education, Canada ("CMEC").